Return on total equity or shareholders’ investment ratio

 Return on shareholders’ investment ratio is a measure of overall profitability of the business and is computed by dividing the net income after interest and tax by average stockholders’ equity.
-It is also known as return on equity (ROE) ratio and return on net worth ratio.
+It is also known as return on total equity (ROTE) ratio and return on net worth ratio.
 The ratio is usually expressed in percentage.

 The numerator consists of net income after interest and tax because it is the amount of income available for common and preference stockholders.
 The denominator is the average of stockholders’ equity (preference and common stock).
 The information about net income after interest and tax is normally available from income statement and the information about preference and common stock is available from balance sheet.